spryker/spryker-docs/docs/dg/dev/upgrade-and-migrate/upgrade-to-angular-17.md

 template: module-migration-guide-template
 ---

-## Upgrading Angular from version 15.* to version 17.*

-This document provides instructions for upgrading Angular to version 17 in your Spryker project.
+This document describes how to upgrade Angular to version 17 in your Spryker project.

-## Overview

-Our current version of Angular is v15.
-Angular v15 should be deprecated on 2024-05-18, according to the [policy](https://angular.io/guide/releases#support-policy-and-schedule).
+Spryker's current version of Angular is v15.
+However, Angular v15 should be deprecated on 2024-05-18, according to the [Angular Support policy and schedule](https://angular.io/guide/releases#support-policy-and-schedule).
 The current stable version of Angular is v17.

-Upgrade to the latest major version of Angular to get the most recent bug fixes and security updates.
-Additionally, this will lead to optimization in both runtime performance and tooling.
+We recommend upgrading to the latest major version of Angular to get the most recent bug fixes and security updates.
+Additionally, the upgrade optimizes both runtime performance and tooling.

-Keep in mind that updating to Angular v17 results in incompatibility with older versions of Angular.
-Therefore, a major release is necessary for these modules:
+However, updating to Angular v17 results in incompatibility with older versions of Angular.
+Therefore, a major release is necessary for the following modules:

 - `DashboardMerchantPortalGui`
 - `GuiTable`